gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 The `enabled_modules` is the place where you can activate and deactivate the API endpoints.
 `api` loads the API documentation for your versioned API at `http://127.0.0.1:4000/api/v1/`.

-### Integrate your custom Flask-RESTPlus API
+### Integrate your Flask-RESTPlus API
 You already initialized your FLASK-RESTPlus and now you're going to set it up correctly.
 As the goal is to implement an API that can be easily scaled, the App will make use of [Blueprints](https://flask-restplus.readthedocs.io/en/stable/scaling.html).
-Blueprints will give the possibility to split the API into multiple and therefore nicely separated namespaces.
+Blueprints give the possibility to split the API into multiple and therefore nicely separated namespaces.

-First set up the necessary API structure by adding your first module and adding the init file:
+First set up the necessary API module structure:

 ```sh
 mkdir -p app/modules/api/